codebeat-nl/xtm1638/README.md

 ## Compiler messages

-When compiling the code, the compiler shows some messages about current configuration.
+When compiling the code, the compiler informs you about current applied configuration.
 For example, when using port register on ATMEL AVR's, you will see something like this:

 ```
 libraries/xtm1638/xtm1638.h:85:74: note: #pragma message: Compiling 1638 H file: Port manipulation mode - PORTB